LC2024/LC2024.github.io/index.md

 The colloquium will run for five days and comprise 10 plenary lectures, 3 tutorial lectures and 6 special sessions as well as contributed talks.
 In addition, the 2024 Gödel Lecture will be delivered at the meeting.

 ### Important Dates
+The following times are in CET/CEST (Europe/Stockholm:UTC +02:00):

 - 29 February 2024: Deadline for [ASL student travel applications](/travel_grants)
 - 1 March: Deadline for contributed talks
 - 28 March: Notification of student travel grants